OSSDC/OSSDC.github.io/README.md

-# The HOUSE Of OSSDC is under the active construction!
+# The house Of OSSDC is under the active construction!